emard/ascii-art-constexpr/README.md

 real XPM's can be copy-pasted and minimally edited to compile.

+# Problems

 gcc may not yet be ready for prime time.
-Only very short examples like "shapes.h" can compile.
+Only very short examples like "shape.h" can compile.

 Shapes from "galaga.h" will abort with